LemurDaniel-Solutions/BICEP__Naming-Module/README.md

     'Microsoft.Storage/storageAccounts': true
   }

+  mappings: {
+    // Will map any entry of parameter ENVIRONMENT to another value.
+    //
+    // environment: {
+    //   development: 'dev'
+    // }
+  }

   /*
     NOTE:
-    - <>        : denote key words which are replaced by parameters
+    - <PARAMETER>        : Key words that are replaced by parameters.
-    - <?>       : denote a optional parameter.
-If not provided will be empty
-    - <?;-{0}>  : optional parameter with a custom format.
-(Use this for optionals, because it optionally deploy the seperator '-')
+    - <?PARAMETER>       : ?
+Defines Optional parameters, which are omitted if not set.
+    - <?PARAMETER;-{0}>  : This format is preferred so that the separator '-' is only set if the parameter is present.
+    - <PARAMETER;{0:000}>: This format is preferred so that the index is always formatted with leading zeros.
+    - <PARAMETER;{0}>    : The format after the ; is a format string and follows the syntax of the Bicep format('{0}', value) function.
-    -           : everything else is treated as a string.
+    -                    : Everything else is interpreted as a normal string.

     SPECIAL PARAMETERS:
     The following only applies for modules, that correctly implement the naming schema.